panagiotiskon/AI-Project-3/README.md

 - Some courses are more difficult than other, so difficult courses must be at least 2 days apart.
 For example one can be examined   on Monday and the next on Wednesday.
 - Courses of the same Proffesor must be examined in different days.
 - Courses of the same semester must be examined in different days.
+- All information about different courses can be extracted from the .csv file.